MicrosoftDocs/sandbox-bus-app-relnote/articles/Spring18/data-integration/new-improved-connectors-power-bi/new-connectors-public-preview.md

 ---

 title: New connectors for Public Preview
-description: -   HDInsight Interactive Query  -   Data.
+description:  New connectors for Public Preview
 author: MargoC
 manager: AnnBe
 ms.date: 4/26/2018